 I hope the above tips give you some insights into using Google Analytics to improve your website’s bottom line.

-It only takes a few minutes to get going, and you’ll be on your way to creating marketing strategies that will help you improve your website this new year.
+It only takes a few minutes to get going, and you’ll be on your way to creating marketing strategies that will help you improve your website.